Mustang Transmissions: Automatic vs Manual

 If you talk to an old school muscle car person, they’re going to say “manual trans or go home.”
 There used to be a lot of truth to that, considering the manual transmissions used to put up with a lot more abuse than the automatic, and were generally faster.
 That really isn’t the case anymore.

 Technology has truly come around when it comes to the design and engineering behind both manual and automatic transmissions.
-With the introduction of the dual-clutch design into an automatic transmission, you could shift gears much faster than any standard gearbox out there, all with the push of a button or a paddle shifter!
-Though the 2020 GT500 is to receive a DCT, that kind of technology hasn’t made it over to the Mustang quite yet, but the 10R80 10-speed automatic transmission in the 2018 Mustang keeps up pretty darn well, and certainly outruns its MT-82 manual transmission counterpart.
+With the introduction of the dual-clutch transmission, you can shift gears much faster than any standard gearbox out there, all with the push of a button or a paddle shifter.
+Though the 2020-2022 GT500 is the only Mustang to receive a DCT, the 10R80 10-speed automatic transmission in the 2018+ Mustang keeps up pretty darn well, and certainly outruns its standard MT-82 manual transmission counterpart.

 Mustang Automatic Transmissions

-The Mustang’s automatic transmission really allows you to go fast while enjoying the pros of not having to shift through the gears on your own; especially in later model vehicles.
+The Mustang’s automatic transmission allows you to go fast without having to worry about shifting.
 As time pushes forward and technology advances, the automatic transmission will work its way to shift quicker than any human can on their own.
-We hate to admit that the manual transmission is going out of style, but the general downward trend says otherwise.
+While it can be hard to hear, the manual transmission is gradually falling out of favor with owners.
 In 2014, only 10% of cars made in North America had a manual transmission, down from 35% in 1980.
 So, there’s no question that the automatic is taking over.

 There are a couple situations in which you may want to consider an automatic over a manual for your Mustang.